Rishabh-rishu/CSS/Read.md

 }
 ```
 ### <a href="https://www.w3schools.com/css/tryit.asp?filename=trycss_inline-block_nav"> Try it Yourself  >>  </a>
-# CSS Combinators
-### A combinator is something that explains the relationship between the selectors.
-## There are four different combinators in CSS:
- - ### `Descendant selector (space)` - The descendant selector matches all elements that are descendants of a specified element.
- - ### `Child selector (>)` - The child selector selects all elements that are the children of a specified element.
- - ### `Adjacent sibling selector (+)` - The adjacent sibling selector is used to select an element that is directly after another specific element.
- - ### `General sibling selector (~)` - The general sibling selector selects all elements that are next siblings of a specified element.
   # CSS Opacity
   ### The opacity property specifies the opacity/transparency of an element.
  ## Transparent Image -